lassepe/ProjectThesis/README.md

 make install_submodules
 ```

-In order to compile the plots, fetch the plots and compile the `pdf` document, run:
+In order to compile the plots, fetch the plots, compile the `pdf` document and create the appendix archive, run:

 ```bash
 make from_scratch
 ```

+In order to run individual steps of the `from_scratch` target, refer to the list below:

 #### Compile Plots